lucylow/qrise2024-microsoft-challenge/qaoa/README.md

 # Instructions

-To run the Python script you have to set the project root to the **qaoa** folder.
+To run the Python script, you must set the project root to the **qaoa** folder.

 ``` python
 qsharp.init(project_root = './qaoa')